Duke SCORES Team

 Duke SCORES is made up of faculty members and trainees from the Duke Department of Surgery who are interested in health services research (HSR).

-Charles Scales Jr., MD, MSHS, is an assistant professor of surgery in the Division of Urologic Surgery and is a faculty member in the Center for Clinical and Genetic Economics at DCRI.
+Charles Scales Jr., MD, MSHS, is an Associate Professor of Surgery and Population Health Sciences, Director of Duke SCORES, and is a faculty member in the Center for Clinical and Genetic Economics at DCRI.
 He is also APD for Quality Improvement and Patient Safety for the Duke Urology Residency.
 Prior to joining Duke's faculty, he completed the Robert Wood Johnson Foundation/VA Clinical Scholars Program at UCLA.
 A health services researcher by training, Dr. Scales is interested in improving care delivery for patients with urologic conditions, particularly at the interface between the generalist and specialist.
 He also has extensive experience in graduate medical education, having served as resident member of the Urology Residency Review Committee, on the Urology Milestones working group, and the board of directors of the ACGME.
 His research is funded by the NIH, National Cancer Center Network, and the Society of Urologic Chairpersons and Program Directors.

 Dr. Anderson holds a PhD in Neurobiology from The University of North Carolina at Chapel Hill and a BA in Neuroscience from The